Sneha06dev/Sanjeevani/README.md

 # Sanjeevani

 Welcome to Sanjeevani, your ultimate marketplace for herbs, medicinal plants, kitchen garden plants, woods, and more!
-GreenPetals aims to provide a comprehensive platform where enthusiasts and experts alike can discover, purchase, and learn about a diverse array of botanical treasures.
+Sanjeevani aims to provide a comprehensive platform where enthusiasts and experts alike can discover, purchase, and learn about a diverse array of botanical treasures.

 https://github.com/user-attachments/assets/6463ecf9-02ea-4762-bdf9-95a8e11d026f